MysteriousManIN/mysteriousmanin/README.md

-# Hey, I'm Chetan Saini :wave:
+# Hey, I'm Chetan :wave:

-I'm a passionate front-end developer with some UI skills.
-I'm based in Mathura, India.
+I am a passionate front-end developer with some UI skills.
+I am based in Mathura, India.

 I have a strong desire to create responsive, user-friendly, and interactive dynamic websites.
 I can also build API and CRUD applications using PHP and MySQL.